Funfetti Cake Recipe (Easy Homemade Sheet Cake)

 This post may contain affiliate links.
 Please see our disclosure policy.

-I’ve been baking this homemade funfetti cake for years, and it’s still one of my absolute favorites.
-It’s soft, buttery, and packed with colorful sprinkles, then topped with the dreamiest butter meringue frosting.
+I’ve been baking this homemade funfetti cake for years, and it’s still the cake recipe I reach for the most.
+It’s soft, buttery, packed with colorful sprinkles, and topped with the dreamiest butter meringue frosting.
+It’s been tested hundreds of times, made for more birthdays than I can count, and it was good enough to earn a spot in my book, Entertaining with Charm.

 Pin this now to find it later